Skip to main content

 Send a message that triggers a confirmation-required tool

-Your message causes the agent to want to run an integration tool.
+Your message causes the agent to run an integration tool.

 2